mpetroff/pannellum/doc/json-config-parameters.md

 #### `targetPitch` (number)

 Specifies the pitch of the target scene, in degrees.
+Can also be set to `same`, which uses the current pitch of the current scene as the initial pitch of the target scene.

 #### `targetYaw` (number)

 Specifies the yaw of the target scene, in degrees.
+Can also be set to `same` or `sameAzimuth`.
+These settings use the current yaw of the current scene as the initial yaw of the target scene; `same` uses the current yaw directly, while `sameAzimuth` takes into account the `northOffset` values of both scenes to maintain the same direction with regard to north.

 #### `targetHfov` (number)